nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 ======================================================================================
 {% endhighlight %}

 Great so it worked.
-The resource usage info at the end, is a good way to work out the CPU / Memory requirements of your jobs.
+The resource usage info at the end, is a good way to work out the CPU / memory requirements of your jobs.